tractorcow/silverstripe-behat3/README.md

 ### Screen Size

-In some Selenium drivers like [SauceLabs](http://www.saucelabs.com) you can define the desired browser window size through a `capabilities` definition.
+In some Selenium drivers you can define the desired browser window size through a `capabilities` definition.
 By default, Selenium doesn't support this though, so we've added a workaround through an environment variable: